-The 2015 COMPASS NOW Random Household Survey asked respondents to rate the quality of the 4K-12 schools in their community, and results are shown below in Figure 6.
-Approximately 41% of respondents rated their 4K-12 schools as good and 32% rated schools as excellent.
+The 2015 COMPASS NOW 2015 Random Household Survey asked respondents to rate the quality of the 4K-12 schools in their community, and results are shown below in Figure 7.
+Approximately 54% of respondents rated their K-12 schools as good and 33% of respondents rated schools as excellent.

-Figure 6: Quality of 4K-12 Schools

 There are several measures of student assessment that Wisconsin and Minnesota use to measure student attainment of subject-area proficiency.

-The Wisconsin Knowledge and Concepts Examination (WKCE) and the Minnesota Comprehensive Assessment (MCA) were developed by educators and designed to meet state and federal requirements and provide timely information that educators could use to inform curricular and instructional decisions to improve student achievement.
+The Wisconsin Knowledge and Concepts Examination (WKCE) and the Minnesota Comprehensive Assessment (MCA) were developed by educators and designed to meet state and federal requirements and provide timely information that educators can use to inform curricular and instructional decisions to improve student achievement in school.
 Administrators use assessment data as an accountability measure for school improvement.
-In addition to these state-developed standards, the Common Core State Standards Initiative is an effort to establish a shared set of clear educational standards for English language arts and mathematics that states can voluntarily adopt.
-Wisconsin adopted the Common

-Core State Standards for English language areas and mathematics in 2010, and Minnesota adopted the Common Core Standards for English language arts that same year.
-It is important to note that beginning with the 2012-2013 school year the Wisconsin Department of Public Instruction had established performance standards (cut scores) for the WKCE reading and mathematics content areas to more closely align with national and international expectations of what is required to be college and career ready.
+In addition to these state developed standards, the Common Core State Standards Initiative is a state-led effort to establish a shared set of clear educational standards for English language arts and mathematics that states can voluntarily adopt.
+The standards do not impose additional testing and have been informed by the best available evidence and the highest standards across the country and globe.
+The Common Core State Standards were designed by a diverse group of teachers, experts, parents, and school administrators, and reflect both the highest aspirations for students and the realities of the classroom.
+These standards are designed to ensure that students graduating from high school are prepared to go to college or enter the workforce and that parents, teachers, and students have a clear understanding of what is expected of them.
+The standards are benchmarked to international standards to guarantee that students are competitive in the emerging global marketplace.
+Wisconsin adopted the Common Core State Standards for English language areas and mathematics in 2010, and Minnesota adopted the Common Core Standards for English language arts that same year.
+It is important to note that beginning with the 2012-2013 school year the Wisconsin Department of Public Instruction has established performance standards (cut scores) for the WKCE reading and mathematics content areas to more closely align with national and international expectations of what is required to be college and career ready.
 The higher cut scores are comparable to the National Assessment of Educational Progress (NAEP) cut scores.
 Therefore, comparisons to previous years should not be made.

-Reading proficiency is a key education indicator and the cornerstone of all learning.
-However, reading proficiency is consistently lower for students from low-income families and children of color.^{xiii} In addition, there is a correlation between poverty, failure to read proficiently, and failure to graduate from high school.^{xiii} The WKCE and MCA tests are administered to all students in grades 3-8 and grade 10.
-Figures 7 and 8 show the assessment scores for 3rd and 10th grade reading from 2010-2012.
+Reading proficiency is a key education indicator and the basis of all learning.
+However, reading proficiency is continuously lower for students from low-income families and children of color13.
+In addition, there is a correlation between poverty, failure to read proficiently, and failure to graduate from high school13.
+That said, the goal of every reading program is for all students to read and comprehend reading material at grade-level or above.
+The WKCE and MCA tests are administered to all students in grades 3-8 and grade 10.
+Figures 8 and 9 show the assessment scores for 3rd and 10th grade reading from 2010-2012.

-County averages of student scores show that a majority of students in the Great Rivers Region test similarly or higher than the rest of the state in both 3rd and 10th grade.
-Since 2010, 10th grade reading test scores have increased in all five counties.
+County averages of student scores show that a majority of students in the Great Rivers Region are testing similarly or higher than the rest of the state in both 3rd and 10th grade.
+Since 2010, 10th grade reading test scores have increased in all five Counties.